 Over our first decade, we achieved steady income growth and generated a small surplus.
 The majority of the Fair Tax Foundation’s income is derived from trading activity via the assessment and licensing of business to our Fair Tax Mark accreditation standards; however, grant funding has also made a significant contribution to our growth and impact.
 Grant funding is essential to enable us to undertake non-commercial work programmes, such as educational, public policy and advocacy activities.

-In particular, we are deeply appreciative of the crucial support we have received from the Joseph Rowntree Charitable Trust, the Joffe Charitable Trust, Friends Provident Foundation, Funding for Social Change, the Barrow Cadbury Trust, Luminate, Trust for London and Paracletos.
+In particular, we are appreciative of the support we have received in our early years from the Joseph Rowntree Charitable Trust, the Joffe Charitable Trust, Friends Provident Foundation, Funding for Social Change, the Barrow Cadbury Trust, Luminate, Trust for London and Paracletos.
 We provide an annual grants update on our grant funding, and what it is spent on, in parallel to the release of our annual Financial Statements.

 A copy of our Articles of Association is freely available.
 You can learn more about our staff and board, and the Technical Advisory Group that helps to develop our assessment criteria at Meet the team.